va loan network white logo

 Deep Dive: Response Playbook

-• Prepare a short memo listing stronger comparables with distance, dates, and adjustment notes.
+• Short memo listing better comps with distance, dates, and adjustment notes.

 13. After Foreclosure or Bankruptcy

-• Most lenders expect seasoning after major credit events often around two years for Chapter 7 or foreclosure, with Chapter 13 tied to trustee approval and on‑time plan history.
-After that, the file lives on re‑established credit, clean housing history, and improved ratios.
-Some approvals need a manual underwrite and a stronger narrative.
+• Many lenders expect seasoning after major credit events (often around two years for Chapter 7/foreclosure), then focus on re‑established credit, clean housing history, and improved ratios.

 VA Loan After Bankruptcy Guides